WGBH/AAPB2/app/views/override/legal/tou.md

 <p>2.
 Counter-Notice.
 If any of your User Generated Content has been removed
-or disabled because of a matter of possible copyright infringement, and you believe that your Content is not infringing or that you have the authorization from the copyright owner or the copyright owner’s agent, you may send a counter-notice containing the following information to the Designated Agent:</p>
+or disabled because of a matter of possible copyright infringement, and you believe that your Content is not infringing or that you have the authorization from the copyright owner or the copyright owner's agent, you may send a counter-notice containing the following information to the Designated Agent:</p>

 a.
 A physical or electronic signature of the subscriber.